Oefenweb/ansible-haproxy/README.md

 * `haproxy_defaults_compression`: [optional]: Compression declarations
 * `haproxy_defaults_compression.{}.name`: [required]: The compression name (e.g. `algo`, `type`, `offload`)
 * `haproxy_defaults_compression.{}.value`: [required]: The compression value, (e.g. if name = algo : one of this values `identity`, `gzip`, `deflate`, `raw-deflate` / if name = type : list of mime type separated by space for example `text/html text/plain text/css` / if name = `offload` value is empty)
+* `haproxy_defaults_redispatch`: [optional]: Declarations of redistribution in case of connection failure
+* `haproxy_defaults_redispatch.option`: [required]: Enable or disable session redistribution in case of connection failure
+* `haproxy_defaults_redispatch.inter`: [optional]: The optional integer value that controls how often redispatches occur when retrying connections.

 * `haproxy_ssl_map`: [default: `[]`]: SSL declarations
 * `haproxy_ssl_map.{n}.src`: The local path of the file to copy, can be absolute or relative (e.g. `../../../files/haproxy/etc/haproxy/ssl/star-example-com.pem`)